directus-labs/guest-authoring/next-auth-with-directus/index.md

 This will install Nextjs with Typescript and TailwindCSS configurations that are ready to use.

-Navigate into the _client_ folder with the command:
+Navigate into the _client_ directory with the command:

 ```bash
 cd client